 Three mental models are competing right now.
 They’re all partially right and the synthesis doesn’t exist yet.

 The LangChain model: Intelligence is spiky.
 The harness smooths the spikes.
-Add structure - verification loops, context injection, loop detection, reasoning budgets - and you can extract dramatically more value from the same model.
+Add structure and you can extract dramatically more value from the same model.

 The Manus model: Structure is debt.
 Every piece of harness logic encodes assumptions about current model limitations.
-As models improve, the winning move is subtraction - fewer tools, simpler patterns, more autonomy for the model.
-The gains come from getting out of the way.
+The winning move is subtraction.

 The Bitter Lesson model: None of this will matter in two years.
-General methods leveraging computation will beat hand-coded harness logic.
 Build thin, disposable scaffolding.
 Invest in data capture and model-agnostic infrastructure.
-Let the models do the hard work.

 My read: the synthesis is sequencing.
 You add structure to ship today.
 You design that structure to be removable.
 You instrument everything so the failure data flows back into the system.
 And you hold your harness loosely enough that when the model no longer needs the training wheels, you can rip them off without rebuilding the bike.